Pianochicken/backend-express/README.md

 ```bash
 cp .example.env .env.development
 ```
-Then, open `.env.development` and fill in your local database credentials.
+Then, open `.env.development` and fill in your credentials.

 #### For Production